Waste Disposal Has Become a Pain

 Things they will pick up:

-- recyclables (anything from cardboard to glass bottles, tin cans, and plastic jars--the exact items accepted vary greatly from city to city)
+- recyclables (anything from cardboard to glass bottles, newspaper, tin cans, and plastic jars--the exact items accepted vary greatly from city to city).

-- general trash (such as kitchen waste, and other things we used to “normally” call garbage)
+- general trash (such as kitchen waste, and other things we used to simply call garbage).

 Things they won’t pick up: